 What is often sold as 'cinnamon' is actually Cassia, a cousin of true cinnamon, and much less expensive.
 It's known as Saigon cinnamon (Cinnamomun cassia), and is better suited for savory cooking.

-Ceylon & Saigon Cinnamon Look Different Also
+Ceylon and Saigon Cinnamon Look Different Also

 Here you can see the actual difference between the two before they are ground.
 You won't see as dramatic a difference when ground though, so be sure to read the spice label.